 Set in the Old Town’s Five Squares, and in the shadow of the castle, which is traditionally lit in red for the Christmas Market season, you can experience the scents and sounds of Christmas.

-The market boasts the most beautiful open air Ice Skating Rink (Karlsplatz) open from November 27th 2017 to January 7th 2018.
+The market boasts the most beautiful open air Ice Skating Rink (Karlsplatz) open from November 26th 2018 to January 6th 2019.
+Both the market and the ice skating rink are closed on December 24th but are open on Christmas Day.

 Top Tip: Wrap up warm and make sure to try the roasted chestnuts and sugared almonds.